o3de/o3de.org/content/docs/user-guide/components/reference/vegetation/vegetation-area-system.md

 Learn about how the Vegetation Area System component works within the vegetation system in [Technical details](#technical-details) below.

 {{< note >}}
-This is a system component that exists when you interact with the vegetation system via the Vegetation Gem.
-Generally, this system is already set up and you don't need to do anything further to manage vegetation in your world.
+is is a system component, meaning it already exists when you add the vegetation system through the Vegetation Gem.
+You can configure vegetation area properties per level, through the **Vegetation System Settings** level component.
 {{< /note >}}

 ## Provider